dentarg/auth0-blog/_posts/2017-02-07-reactjs-authentication-tutorial.markdown

 Grab your coffee at this point because you have successfully created the `Nav`, `CelebrityJokes`, and `FoodJokes` components.
 Whoop!
 Whoop!

-We need to take care of one more component so that we our app can function.
+We need to take care of one more component so that our app can function.
 Can you guess?
 Yes, the root component!

 ## Build the Root Component